nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 The Nuts network is a mesh network without central authority.
 This means that any party can generate a DID.
 This DID must be protected against forgery and hijacking since duplicates are accepted in the Nuts network.
 The duplicates are sorted and one will eventually be accepted (consistency rules of [RFC004](rfc004-verifiable-transactional-graph.md)).
 This would open up a DID to hijacking.
-Therefore, the DID MUST be a derivative of the public key used to sign the document as described in §3.
+Therefore, the DID MUST be a derivative of the public key used to sign the transaction as described in §3.

 #### 3.3.2 Protection against loss of private key